Monday, January 10, 2011

 Executive MBA for Experienced Personnel

-By Pancy Singh Executive MBA programs offer an opportunity for working professionals to earn a master's degree in Business Administration.
+Executive MBA programs offer an opportunity for working professionals to earn a master's degree in Business Administration.
 Executive MBA programs don't create any disruption in work and personal pursuits.
-This type of program includes...
+This type of program includes a cohort class structure which offers a lockstep, planned curriculum in an executive setting.
+EMBA students are asked to complete their degrees within two years.
+They gain a wide range of new skills and sharpen their analytical abilities by combining coursework with day-to-day professional experience pursuing executive management program.

 READ MORE - Executive MBA for Experienced Personnel